shadeshsaha/healthcare-related-website/README.md

 Website Link: https://kindness-yoga.web.app/

--> This is our Kindness Yoga Website.
+-> This is our Kindness Yoga Website. <br>
--> Where you can medidate yourself, learn yoga for better health, share your yoga stories and see others stories too.
+-> Where you can medidate yourself, learn yoga for better health, share your yoga stories and see others stories too. <br>
--> Here we have board-certified physicians and other mental health professionals, who can help you by doing your yoga and you can medidate yourself.
+-> Here we have board-certified physicians and other mental health professionals, who can help you by doing your yoga and you can medidate yourself. <br>
--> If you are a new user, you may register yourself by using your google and github account.
+-> If you are a new user, you may register yourself by using your google and github account. <br>
--> Also you may put manually name, email and password and register yourself.
+-> Also you may put manually name, email and password and register yourself. <br>
 -> If you are an old user, you just put your email and password.
 That's it.